CtrlCtrlV/Wizzy/README.md

 ---

+# Install

+> Wizzy is still in development, and installation is not available yet.
+However, we are targeting to deploy by 28 June 2021, and the installation link will be available then.

 # Wiz X Features
 Wizzy is currently in development (D1.0.0), but this is the complete feature list:
 ## Task Tracking Engine